 Waddinxveen.

-Driving from Gouda via the Juliansluis towards Waddinxveen via N456 and then the N454.
-When you are almost in Waddinxveen driving over the Kanaaldijk, you have to go to the left, towards a railroad viaduct.
+Driving from Gouda via the Juliansluis towards Waddinxveen via N456 and then you take the N454.
+When you are almost in Waddinxveen driving over the Kanaaldijk, you have to go to the left into the Oude Dreef, towards a railroad viaduct.

 Most part of the railroad track between Gouda and Waddinxveen was part of the Vordere Wasserstellung because of its structure with heights and waterways.